percona/everest-doc/docs/administer/rbac.md

 To enable or disable RBAC in Percona Everest, you can use a configuration flag that allows switching between RBAC-enabled and RBAC-disabled modes.
 By default, RBAC is disabled.

+!!! info "Important"
     The RBAC configuration is stored in a `ConfigMap` named `everest-rbac` within the `everest-system` namespace.

 Here's how you can enable RBAC: